fatfish-lab/aquarium-python-api/README.md

 ![aquarium-python-api](https://github.com/fatfish-lab/aquarium-python-api/blob/main/docs/source/_static/logo.png?raw=true)

-> Aquarium python API is a tool that allows [Aquarium Studio](https://fatfi.sh/aquarium) users to interact with there data from directly from Python.
+> Aquarium python API is a tool that allows [Aquarium](https://fatfi.sh/aquarium) users to interact with there data from directly from Python.

-Aquarium Studio is developed by [Fatfish Lab](https://fatfi.sh)
+Aquarium is developed by [Fatfish Lab](https://fatfi.sh)

 ```python
 # -*- coding: utf-8 -*-